qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - night mode or a dark setting
 - can we get a dark theme like night mode
 - please i would love theme customizations or at the very least a dark night mode
-- i are there any plans for a dark night mode it would be awesome to be the first email app with a dark tbsp it
+- i are there any plans for a dark night mode it would be awesome to be the first email app with a dark mode
 - hello great app i love it would you ever consider a night mode dark mode thanks and keep up the good work
 - can we get a dark theme night mode
 - a dark night mode would be awesome
 - would be great to have a night mode feature in the app
 - better if with night dark mode
 - great client and works as it should just need dark or night mode
-- i like your tbsp night mode would be great
+- i like your app night mode would be great
-- a dark night mode would be so tbsp
+- a dark night mode would be so good
 - will dark mode be in the app settings or will it be integrated with the night mode option
 - very good email app one of the best my only request is to enable dark mode in this app
-- how can i enable dark mode is this function available in this app tbsp email
+- how can i enable dark mode is this function available in this app
-- tbsp enable dark mode
+- pleasa enable dark mode
-- tbsp can i enable dark tbsp
+- can i enable dark mode
 - please enable dark theme mode many thanks a
 - got any option to enable dark mode
-- please enable a dark tbsp
+- please enable a dark mode
-- please enable a dark mode with themes thank you for your tbsp
+- please enable a dark mode with themes thank you for your app
-- i any chance of enabling dark mode on this tbsp
+- i any chance of enabling dark mode on this app
-- are you all enabling a dark mode feature seems like all the other mail apps have enabled it expect you tbsp
+- are you all enabling a dark mode feature seems like all the other mail apps have enabled it expect you
 - hello i don't understand how to enable dark mode in your app in re get a
 - can you please enable dark mode macros a a a
 - there is no option to enable dark mode i am using is of a a submitted